Tianming-Wu/CppSharedLibraries/LogFx/logfx.md

 ```
-The function `writeStream(std::stringstream&)` writes the content user-specified stringstream object into the file.
-In this case, the stringstream won't be cleared.
+The function `writeStream(std::stringstream&)` writes the content of a user-specified stringstream object into the file.
+In this case, the stringstream **won't be cleared**.
 ```cpp
 #include <sstream>
 int main() {